Taragon123/Streamer.bot-PhillipsHue-integration/README.md

 This project requires a PhillipsHue bridge and works best if the bridge has been given a static IP.
+(If it doesn't use a static IP, you'll need to update this project to add some fancy stuff to get the IP automatically and all that.
    In addition, if the PC the script is running on has a static IP, you'll be able to use the API from any device on the local network.

 The API would *ideally* use POST requests, but to work with [streamerbot](https://streamer.bot/) it uses GET requests and URL params instead.
     As a side product of this, using # in in the colour definition doesn't work due to URL encoding, but '%23' does XD